johnpaulpatigas/schoolworks/dB2ms/README.md

-# dBms
+# dB2ms

-A simple decibel per second to millisecond calculator written in Python
+A simple decibel per second to millisecond conversion calculator written in Python